Toggle: English / Spanish

 Rectal prolapse occurs most often in children under age 6 and in the elderly.

-In children, it can be found with
+In children, it can be found with cystic fibrosis, worm infections of the intestine, or long-term diarrhea.

-The main symptom is a reddish-colored mass that sticks out from the opening of the anus, especially following a bowel movement.
+The main symptom is a reddish-colored mass that sticks out from the opening of the anus, especially after a bowel movement.
 This reddish mass is actually the inner lining of the rectum.
 It may bleed slightly and can be uncomfortable and painful.

 Call your health care provider if a rectal prolapse occurs.
 In some cases, the prolapse can be treated at home.